Ua (singer): Biography

 In 2003, Ua released Illuminate: The Very Best Songs, her first compilation album.
 In April that year, she expanded her activities by becoming the hostess named ううあ (the pronunciation remains the same since it is meant to be a phonetic representation of her usual stagename) of an educational TV program on NHK called Do Re Mi no TV, designed to pass along Japanese traditional songs to children.
 Utauua, a compilation of the songs performed, was released in 2004.
 The same year she released her fifth album, Sun, which was mastered by Ted Jensen.
 In 2005, she released her sixth album, Breathe, and a compilation album of collaborations titled Nephews to mark her 10th anniversary.
 In 2006, Ua collaborated with renowned jazz musician Naruyoshi Kikuchi on the album Cure Jazz.
 In 2007, in addition to releasing her seventh album Golden Green, Ua made a second foray into acting by appearing in Hitoshi Matsumoto's directorial debut Dai Nipponjin.

 In 2008, Ua revealed that she married again and gave birth to a daughter, in August.
 In December, she released the single "2008", followed by her eighth album, Atta, in July 2009.
 In April 2010, Ua released her fourth live album, entitled Haluto Live.
 And also in June, as a celebration for her 15th anniversary from the debut, she released a cover album “KABA”.

-In 2016, Ua released her new original album “JaPo”, it's been over 6 years since UA's last album.
+In 2016, over 6 years since her last album, Ua released a new original album, “JaPo”.

-In 2021, AJICO restarts after 20years and makes a big splash.
+In 2021, AJICO restarts after 20 years and makes a big splash.
 Their tour sold out instantly.
-They also performed at Fuji Rock Festival.
+They also performed at the Fuji Rock Festival.
 “UA x Naruyoshi Kikuch” they performed at blue note.
-Then, in 2022, Ua released her new original album “Are U Romantic？”, In August, she played Aretha Franklin in her first Broadway musical Janis.
+Then, in 2022, Ua released her new original album “Are U Romantic？”, In August, she played Aretha Franklin in her first Broadway musical, Janis.

-In 2023, She released “Ainiikou”, it's used JR Tokai commercial jingle.She wrote the lyrics for the "Kamiyama marugoto kosen" school song with Ryuichi Sakamoto.
+In 2023, she released “Ainiikou”, which was used in a JR Tokai commercial jingle.
+She also wrote the lyrics for the "Kamiyama marugoto kosen" school song with Ryuichi Sakamoto.

-In 2024, AJICO released new original alubm “Love no Genkei”, followed by a domestic tour “AJICO no Genkei”.
+In 2024, AJICO released a new original album, “Love no Genkei”, followed by the “AJICO no Genkei” domestic tour.

 In June 2025, UA celebrated her 30th anniversary with concerts in Osaka and Tokyo.